piyueh/TorchSWE/README.md

 `conda-forge` channel does not support CUDA.)
 Also, to use MPICH, it's necessary to use MPICH-compatible `netcd4`.
 (For example, if using Anaconda, do `$ conda install -c conda-forge "netcdf4=*=mpi_mpich*"`.)

+The Anaconda environment created using `torchswe.yml` does not have dependencies for post-processing/visualizing the results of example cases.
+These dependencies include `matplotlib` and `pyvista`.
+Users can install them separately or, alternatively, create the Anaconda environment with `development.yml`.

 ### Example cases
 -----------------